pingcap/docs-dm/en/migrate-from-mysql-aurora.md

 DM relies on the `ROW`-formatted binlog for incremental replication.
 See [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls) for the configuration instruction.

 To migrate data based on GTID, set both `gtid-mode` and `enforce_gtid_consistency` to `ON`.
-See [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora) for details.
+See [Configuring GTID-Based Migration for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora) for details.

 > **Note:**
 >